-To shift from "H2" to "H4", reduce your speed to less than 80 km/h (50 mph) and move the front drive control lever.
+To shift from "H2" to "H4", reduce the vehicle speed to less than 80 km/h (50 mph) and move the front drive control lever.

-If you have trouble shifting in cold weather, reduce your speed or stop the vehicle and reshift.
+If you have trouble shifting in cold weather, reduce the vehicle speed or stop the vehicle and reshift.